 In most cases the cause of club foot is unknown, but it occasionally runs in the family.
 If you have had a child with club foot, you are 20 times more likely to have another child with the condition.
 Clubfoot affects one baby in every 1000 born in the UK and is twice as common in boys than girls.
 In around 50% of the cases both feet are affected.

 In a very small number of cases clubfoot may be associated with other conditions, so your doctor will examine your baby thoroughly, not simply the feet.

-View our interactive video below to answer any questions you may have…
+View our interactive video below to ask a specialist any questions you may have…